chinamike65/hugo-tuolesi/content/book5/book5en.md

 Buddha Shakyamuni's Dharma can exist for 5,500 years.
 Now more than 2,500 years have passed.
 After another 2,000 years, the Dharma will perish.

-When the Dharma-ending period arrives, these predestined perceptions will appear.
+When the Dharma-ending period arrives, these Solitary Arhats will appear.

-Without the Dharma, without a single sutra, how could the Martial Enlightenment achieve Arhat fruit?
+Without the Dharma, without a single sutra, how could the Solitary Arhat achieve Arhat fruit?
 It depends on the willpower, the willpower is incredible.

-Because of the power of vows, after seeing the corpse of a dead person, karma will infer and think about the The Twelve Links of Interdependent Origination, and can find the root cause of samsara is ignorance.
+Because of the power of vows, after seeing the corpse of a dead person, karma will infer and think about the The Twelve Links of Dependent Origination, and can find the root cause of samsara is ignorance.

-Then, continue to rely on the power of vows and the blessings of hundreds of kalpas to realize that people have no self, get rid of afflictions and obstacles, and obtain the fruit of Arhatship.
+Then, continuing to rely on the power of vows and the merit of hundreds of kalpas to realize that people have no self, get rid of afflictions and obstacles, they obtain the fruit of Arhatship.

 111

 Section 4 - The Difficulty of Realizing Emptiness

-The Arhats of Fate Jue realize the emptiness by virtue of the power of vows and blessings; the Arhats realize the emptiness by the wisdom of hearing and contemplation; the Bodhisattva realizes the emptiness by relying on the dual movements of contemplation.
+The Solitary Arhats realize emptiness by virtue of the power of vows and accumulated merit; the Arhats realize emptiness by the wisdom of hearing and contemplation; the Bodhisattva realizes the emptiness by relying on the dual movements of contemplation.

-Whether it is to liberate from samsara or to become a Buddha and save sentient beings, one needs to realize emptiness, but it is very difficult to understand and realize emptiness.
+Whether it is to be liberated from samsara or to become a Buddha and save sentient beings, one needs to realize emptiness, but it is very difficult to understand and realize emptiness.

 First, it is difficult to explain emptiness.

-When Buddhism was most prosperous, there were tens of thousands of monks in Nalanda Monastery in India, and there were thousands of learned Taipanzhida.
-When debating scriptures, ordinary scriptures were debated, and everyone could understand them, but when it came to debating and emptiness When it comes to the relevant Dharma, fewer and fewer people can understand it.
-In the end, there are only a few Panzhidas left, and emptiness is difficult to understand.
+When Buddhism was flourishing, there were tens of thousands of monks in Nalanda Monastery in India, and there were thousands of learned Panditas.
+When debating scriptures, ordinary scriptures were debated, and everyone could understand them, but when it came to debating emptiness, When it comes to the relevant teachings, fewer and fewer people could understand it.
+In the end, there are only a few Panditas left, and emptiness is difficult to understand.

-Nagarjuna Bodhisattva wrote the six theories of Nagarjuna to promote the Buddha's right view of dependent origination and emptiness.
-However, there are many sect masters who refute the six theories of Nagarjuna.
-All of them are Taipanzhida, and even they do not understand what Nagarjuna said. what is.
+Nagarjuna Bodhisattva wrote the six theories of Nagarjuna to promote the Buddha's Right View of Dependent Origination and emptiness.
+However, there are many schools whose masters refute the six theories of Nagarjuna.
+All of them are Great Pandits, and even they do not understand what it is that Nagarjuna said.

 Other patriarchs teach less about emptiness.

-The emptiness that Venerable Milarepa's master Marpa taught is Mahamudra, only two or three pieces of paper.
-Those with sharp roots can understand it, but those with dull roots can't understand it at all.
+The emptiness that Venerable Milarepa's master Marpa taught is Mahamudra.
+Only two or three sheets of paper.
+Those with deep roots can understand it, but those with shallow roots can't understand it at all.

 112

-Padmasambhava said emptiness is just a few pieces of paper, because no one understands it, so the patriarchs don't talk much about it.
+Padmasambhava's writings on emptiness are also just a few sheets of paper, but because no one understands it, the patriarchs don't talk much about it.

-Until Master Tsongkhapa, when Master Tsongkhapa made the "Guangdong Theory on the Stages of the Bodhi Path", Manjushri appeared to persuade Master Zong: You should talk about emptiness a little wider, and let more people understand.
+Until Master Tsongkhapa, when Master Tsongkhapa made the "Great Treatise on the Stages of the Path to Enlightenment", Manjushri appeared to persuade Master Tsongkhapa: You should talk about emptiness a little more broadly, and let more people understand.

-Therefore, Master Tsongkhapa has written many books on emptiness, including five thick books, and the content is also very special.
+Therefore, Master Tsongkhapa wrote many books on emptiness, including five thick treatises, and the content is also very special.

-The master has taught about emptiness in Tibet for several years, and he is the top one in the whole Tibetan region.
+Master Tsongkhapa taught about emptiness in Tibet for several years, and he was the top one in the whole Tibetan region.
 He has guided many people to realize emptiness.

-Second, understanding emptiness is difficult.
+Secondly, understanding emptiness is difficult.

-In the Heart Sutra, it is said that The Twelve Links of Interdependent Origination are empty, all without self-nature.
+In the Heart Sutra, it is said that The Twelve Links of Dependent Origination are empty, are all without self-nature.

 There is no ignorance defilement that is ever-present, ignorance defilement is neither eternal nor indestructible, nor can it exist independently, so it can be eliminated and cut off.

-When using the wisdom of emptiness to break the ego, according to the view of Madhyamika, nine logics should be used to understand it.
+Using the wisdom of emptiness to break the ego, according to the view of Madhyamika, Nine logical arguments should be used to understand it.

+The Nine Logical Arguments are:

+1. Investigation of the Cause: the Diamond Splinters

+2. Investigation of the Result: Refuting Existent or Non-Existent Effects

+3. Investigation of Both: Refuting the Four Permutations of Arising

+4. Investigation of the Essential Identity: Neither One Nor Many

+5. The logical argument of Great Interdependence

+Refutation of Production from Four Extremes (Production from Self, Production from Other, Production from Both, Production without Cause), Reasonable Reasonable King Dependent Origination, Refutation of Production from Four Alternatives (Several causes producing a single result, Several causes producing several results, A single cause producing several results, A single cause producing a single result), One Different Reasoning, Diamond Splinters Arument (‘refutation of production of existent and nonexistent effects’
-The nine logics are: Negation of the Four Realms, Reasonable Reasonable King Dependent Origination, Negation of the Four Meanings, One Different Reasoning, Diamond Scrap Cause, Five Reasonable Reasoning, Seven Reasonable Reasoning, Four Essential Reasoning, and Negative Existence Reasoning.
+‘refutation of production related to four possible alternatives’ ‘dependent arising’ argument argument of ‘neither one nor many’), Five Reasonable Reasoning, Seven Reasonable Reasoning, Four Essential Reasoning, and Negative Existence Reasoning.

 These are all difficult to understand.
-If you can thoroughly understand these nine logics, it will be easier to understand emptiness.
+If you can thoroughly understand these nine logical arguments, it will be easier to understand emptiness.

-Among the nine logics, rational reasoning is the most important, because all things and all dharmas are caused by causation, and the combination of causality exists, and causality exists.
+Among the nine logical arguments, rational reasoning is the most important, because all things and all dharmas are caused by causation, and the combination of causality exists, and causality exists.

 Separation does not exist, so all things have no self-nature.

 Finally, realizing emptiness is hard.

-When Master Tsongkhapa used these nine logics to guide emptiness, Master Xirao Sangge realized emptiness on the spot.
+When Master Tsongkhapa used these nine logical arguments to guide emptiness, Master Sherab Sengge realized emptiness on the spot.
 In the meditation he entered at that time, there was only emptiness and no worldly truth.

-Seeing that everything was gone, and he couldn't even find himself, Master Xirao Sengge was frightened and grabbed the collar of the cassock tightly with both hands.
+Seeing that everything was gone, and he couldn't even find himself, Master Sherab Sengge was frightened and grabbed the collar of his cassock tightly with both hands.

-At this time, Master Tsongkhapa saw it and said, you have found the mundane truth.
+At this time, Master Tsongkhapa saw it and said, "You have found the mundane truth."

-Hearing these words, Master Xirao Sangge eliminated the fear of emptiness, because in the meditation of emptiness one cannot find the mundane truth.
+Hearing these words, Master Sherab Sengge eliminated the fear of emptiness, because in the meditation of emptiness one cannot find the mundane truth.

 There is a great siddhi in Tibet named Jesser Rinpoche.
 He practiced in a cave and realized emptiness.
 He saw that there was nothing left, and he couldn’t even find himself.
 Searching for myself and shouting, where am I...where am I....

-A young shepherd saw it and said, isn't it you who got into the rock?
+A young shepherd saw this and said, isn't it you who got into the rock?
 After he heard it, he settled down and was relieved.

 In the meditation of emptiness, we can't even find the real self, let alone the self we imagined to be broken.

 Master Tsongkhapa used to lecture at Drepung Monastery.
-When many masters who had realized emptiness went to the main hall, they did not go through the main entrance, but got out of the wall and got in.
+When many masters who had realized emptiness went to the main hall, they did not go through the main entrance, but came and went through the wall.
 This can only be done after realizing emptiness. , is also a meritorious ability.

 Section 5 - The Four Noble Truths

 "The Way of No Suffering"

 Suffering, its origin, its cessation, and the path are called the Four Noble Truths.
 This sutra says that the path of cessation and cessation of suffering has no self-nature at all.

-All three vehicles can practice the Four Noble Truths, and the Four Noble Truths are also the main practice of Shravaka.
+All three vessels can practice the Four Noble Truths, and the Four Noble Truths are also the main practice of Shravaka.

 The Four Noble Truths are in a certain order.
 It can be divided into two types, the order of practice and the order of cause and effect.
 Suffering, origination, cessation, and cessation are the order of practice; origination, suffering, cessation, and cessation are the order of cause and effect.
 Here we talk about the order of cause and effect.
 If you understand the order of cause and effect, you will naturally understand the order of practice.